mozilla-iam/cis/python-modules/cis_publisher/README.md

 - support event-based publishing (at this time)

-It aims to be run as a serverless function every 15 minutes.
+It aims to be run as a serverless function every X amount of time.

+## HRIS

+If any warning, critical or error message is issued by the HRIS publisher and it's relevant to the data source, please contact `hrisintg [_AT_] mozilla.com`